tunaynovruz/kodmod/docs/testing/index.md

 4. Maintain test independence (tests should not depend on each other)
 5. Keep tests fast, reliable, and maintainable
 6. Use continuous integration to run tests automatically
-7. Follow consistent naming conventions for test methods and classes